-If you try some of the suggestions outline above, notice what seems to decrease stiffness in the moment and how you feel the next day.
-This can give you insight on what works well for your body and what doesn’t seem to be as effective.
-Overtime, you can use this information to figure out what your best options for both workouts and recovery might be and to better understand how your body responds to different types of exercises and self-care tools.
+If you try some of the suggestions outlined above, notice what seems to decrease stiffness in the moment and how you feel the next day.
+This can give you insight into what works well for your body and what doesn’t seem to be as effective.
+Over time, you can use this information to figure out what your best options for both workouts and recovery might be and to better understand how your body responds to different types of exercises and self-care tools.

 If you’re a health, fitness, or nutrition professional (or you want to be)…